huiminliu09/blockchain/README.md

-# blockchain
-A simplified Bitcoin client that simulated mining blocks and making transactions
+A simplified Bitcoin client that simulated mining blocks and making transactions.